Africa Oxford Health Innovation Platform

 Therapeutics - Vaccines - Devices - Diagnostics

 Solutions with high impact potential that offer opportunities for transformative health delivery in Africa will be prioritised.
 Solutions aimed at reducing the high probability of premature deaths from non-communicable diseases amongst African populations, optimising diagnostic and prognostic tests in African contexts, novel diagnostic tools to increase resilience to endemic diseases, and zoonotic disease-related solutions are highly encouraged.

 Applications from female and under-represented innovator/entrepreneurs are highly encouraged.

-AfOx-HIP is a collaboration between AfOx and key partners including: Grand Challenges Africa at the African Academy of Sciences, The Royal Academy of Engineering, The Institute of Biomedical Engineering, Skoll Centre for Social Entrepreneurship, Oxford Foundry, TORCH, the Said Business School Africa Initiative and Reuben College, Oxford.
+AfOx-HIP is a collaboration between AfOx and key partners including: Science for Africa Foundation, The Royal Academy of Engineering, The Institute of Biomedical Engineering, Skoll Centre for Social Entrepreneurship, Oxford Foundry, TORCH, the Said Business School Africa Initiative and Reuben College, Oxford.

 What is on offer?

 AfOx-HIP will work with African innovators in the co-development of skills ranging from creative problem solving, translational research, entrepreneurship, and venture acceleration.

 AfOx-HIP will identify outstanding emerging African researchers and innovators, proposing new solutions for health and facilitate their interaction with partners across Oxford, for the AfOx Innovation and Entrepreneurship Scheme.